Consensys/doc.teku/docs/Reference/CLI/Subcommands/Slashing-Protection.md

     teku slashing-protection repair --update-all-enabled=false
     ```

 Enables all slashing-protection records to be updated.
-Defaults to `false`.
+The default is `false`.

 <!-- links -->
 [slashing protection data]: ../../../Concepts/Slashing-Protection.md